Sravan-Apps/securitynotes/sendBeacon_CORS/README.md

 ## Parameters

-url
+url:

     The url parameter indicates the resolved URL to which the data is to be transmitted.

-data Optional
+data: Optional

     The data parameter is a ArrayBufferView, Blob, DOMString, or FormData object containing the data to be transmitted.

-Return values
+Return values:

 The sendBeacon() method returns true if the user agent is able to successfully queue the data for transfer, Otherwise it returns false.